How To Stencil on Wood [The Ultimate Guide & Video, 2023]

 Because I tend to overdo things, I did a lot of experimenting with every stencil hack I could find.
 Then, when I discovered the ones that worked best, I found out which ones worked well in combination for a perfect stencil every time.
 I have no doubt that you will have the same success with your own project!

-How to Stencil on Wood Furniture without Bleeding – Supplies:
+How to Stencil on Wood Furniture without Bleeding – Craft Supplies:

-Repositionable Stencil Spray – I highly recommend using this stencil spray (click here for the current price) as others can gunk up your stencils permanently.
+Repositionable Stencil Spray – I highly recommend using this stencil spray as others can gunk up your stencils permanently.
 Ask me how I know!

-Clear-Coat for Wood (optional) – After lots of experimenting, this is my absolute favorite clear coat for furniture: Varathane Waterbased Polyurethane (click here for the current price).
+Clear-Coat for Wood (optional) – After testing several clear coats, this is my absolute favorite clear coat for furniture: Varathane Waterbased Polyurethane

 Paper Towels and Paper Plates (to use as a paint tray)